seijikun/askama/book/src/template_syntax.md

 ```

-here is an example with a call block using arguments:
+Here is an example with a call block using arguments:

 ```jinja
 {% macro dump_users(users) -%}